-8.6 Information about the Executive Body (Management Board) and Its Activities
+8.6 Information about the Executive Body (Management Board) and Its Activities the efficiency of its work.

-The Management Board of KREDOBANK JSC is a collegial executive body of the Bank, which manages its current activities, forms funds necessary for the implementation of its statutory activities, and is responsible for the efficiency of its work.
 The Bank's Management Board is responsible for resolving all issues related to the management of the Bank's day-to-day activities, except for the issues that fall within the exclusive competence of the General Meeting and the Bank's Board.